eilvelia/tdl/README.md

 - The tdjson shared library (`libtdjson.so` on Linux, `libtdjson.dylib` on macOS, `tdjson.dll` on Windows), of TDLib version 1.8.0 or newer
 - In rare cases, a C++ compiler and Python installed to build the node addon[^1]

 [^1]: tdl is packaged with pre-built addons for Windows (x86_64), GNU/Linux (x86_64, arm64; glibc >= 2.22), and macOS (x86_64, arm64; v10.14+).
 If a pre-built binary is not available for your system, then the node addon will be built using node-gyp, requiring Python and a C++ toolchain (C++14 is required) to be installed (on Windows, MSVS or Build Tools).
-Pass `--build-from-source` to never use the pre-built binaries. arm64 binaries are not tested in the CI.
+Pass `--build-from-source` to never use the pre-built binaries. arm64 binaries are not tested in CI.
 Linux binaries are statically linked against libstdc++.

 <a name="installation"></a>
 ## Installation

 1. Install tdl: `npm install tdl`
-2. [Build][tdlib-building] TDLib or install pre-built TDLib libraries (`npm install prebuilt-tdlib`)
+2. Additionally install pre-built TDLib libraries (`npm install prebuilt-tdlib`) or [build][tdlib-building] TDLib yourself
-3. If you use TypeScript, types for TDLib are installed separately, see the [Types](#types) section
+3. If you use TypeScript, types for TDLib are generated separately, see the [Types](#types) section

-To use tdl, you first need to get TDLib, which is dynamically loaded by tdl.
+To use tdl, you also need to get TDLib itself, which is dynamically loaded by tdl.
+A convenient option is to use the `prebuilt-tdlib` package (which is currently separate from tdl).
+Alternatively, you can build TDLib by following its build instructions, for example in cases where `prebuilt-tdlib` is not available for your platform, does not support the desired TDLib version, you need a patched TDLib, or for other reasons.
-The tdjson shared library should be present in the system search paths (the path to libtdjson can also be manually specified in `tdl.configure`, which is how `prebuilt-tdlib` is loaded).

 > [!TIP]
 > When building TDLib, the libraries can be installed into the system using